==================

 Still, they are heavy, average, and lightweight surfers.
 They ride to relax, do tricks, or race one another.
 Thus it’s understandable why one hydrofoil surfboard may be different than another.

-Choosing The Right Tool For Foil Surfing
+Choosing the Right Tool for Foil Surfing

 Likewise, with the right thing to ride on, it becomes safer to surf the waves.
 It’s easy to pick a board that’s on top.
 You only need to choose that which can accommodate your size and where you can pop up and stand with stability.